-Where would you like to go on holiday?
+Where do you want to go on holiday/vacation?

 Why are the pizzas round?

-Why are there no ghosts in the daytime?
+Why are there no ghosts during the day?

 Why do you think the weather has been so bad recently?

-When do you plan to watch a film/movie next?
+When do you intend to watch your next film/movie?

 When was the last time you rode a bike?

-When was the last time you went to a restaurant?
+When was the last time you went out to eat?

 When do we need to take the trash/rubbish out?